Bhargav230m/ArrowmentDB/README.md

 # Arrowment-DB

+# CommonJS conversion by 1blckhrt

+# Original code by Bhargav230m

 Arrowment-DB is a simple JSON database library for Node.js projects, similar to Mongoose but with a focus on simplicity and ease of use.

 ## Getting Started